To design and build a rocket that will go to the moon! * Or as far as possible *.

 Build at home or at one of our events below – you will need an empty fizzy drinks bottle.

 Design – Add features like a nose cone to help your rocket fly.

 Please ensure you read the rules below VERY carefully.

-Launch with us at one of these launch events:
+BUILD with us at one of these BUILD events:

 Failure to follow the rules may result in the organisers refusing to launch your rocket for safety reasons.